Carl Blos: Life and work

-He was awarded the Academy's medal in 1884, and received a small gold medal at the Große Berliner Kunstausstellung of 1896.
+Blos was awarded the Academy's medal in 1884, and received a small gold medal at the Große Berliner Kunstausstellung of 1896.

 Later, he became a member of the moderately progressive Luitpold-Gruppe.
 In 1902, he was named a Professor at his alma mater, the Munich Academy.

 In 1905, he was awarded the Großen Medaille in 1905, and the Lenbach Prize of the city of Munich in 1937.
 Several works of his were sold at the Große Deutsche Kunstausstellung of 1939, an exhibition meant to highlight art that was approved by the Nazi Party.
+Blos died in Munich in 1941.